zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Dyno sleeping and scaling

-By default, new applications are deployed to a free dyno.
-Free apps will "sleep" to conserve resources.
-You can find more information about this behavior by reading about [free dyno behavior](free-dyno-hours).
+By default, new applications are deployed to an eco dyno.
+Eco apps will "sleep" to conserve resources.
+You can find more information about this behavior by reading about [eco dyno behavior](eco-dyno-hours).

-To avoid dyno sleeping, you can upgrade to a hobby or professional dyno type as described in the [Dyno Types](dyno-types) article.
-For example, if you migrate your app to a professional dyno, you can easily scale it by running a command telling Heroku to execute a specific number of dynos, each running your web process type.
+To avoid dyno sleeping, you can upgrade to a Basic or Professional dyno type as described in the [Dyno Types](dyno-types) article.
+For example, if you migrate your app to a Professional dyno, you can easily scale it by running a command telling Heroku to execute a specific number of dynos, each running your web process type.

 ## Run the Rails console